 Morven is a tiny town located in the state of North Carolina.
 With a population of 327 people and just one neighborhood, Morven is the 524th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Morven is generally considered to be a blue-collar town.
-76.24% of the Morven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Morven, you'll notice that it is more blue-collar than most other communities in America.
+76.24% of Morven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Morven is a town of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Morven who work in healthcare suport services (9.90%), law enforcement and fire fighting (3.96%), and food service (2.97%).

 Also of interest is that Morven has more people living here who work in computers and math than 95% of the places in the US.